Doctors’ Health and Wellbeing FAQs

-What is the College doing to alleviate the pressure of having only one written examination per year?
+What is being done to alleviate the pressure of having only one written examination per year?

 The College is investigating increasing the frequency and availability of examinations.
 This includes delivering the written examination on a computer based platform and the development of online sample examinations.

-What support is provided to trainees who are struggling to complete the requirements of their training?
+What support is available to trainees struggling to complete their training requirements?

 As has been observed with difficulties in other settings, early engagement with the support unit and self-referral to the unit are likely to lead to better outcomes.